Adult learner: In higher education

 The impact of a rapidly changing society is reflected in the growing number of adults engaged in a formal part-time course of study at an institution of higher education.

-Studies have shown that during the last few decades, there has been a shift from postsecondary degree seekers, from traditional student to a more diverse population who normally work part-time, full-time and/or have family commitments.
+Studies have shown that during the last few decades, there has been a shift from postsecondary degree seekers, from traditional students to a more diverse population who normally work part-time, full-time and/or have family commitments.
 This phenomenon has created a larger bank of adult learners who attend colleges and who face a myriad of challenges committing to their education.

 Adult students are frequently referred to as nontraditional students in higher education.
 Adult students are contrasted with traditional students, who are typically under 25, attend full-time, do not work full-time when enrolled in courses, and have few, if any, family responsibilities.
 In 2008, 36 percent of postsecondary students were age 25 or older and 47 percent were independent students.